ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

 ## Summary :waxing_gibbous_moon:

 Congratulations!
-You have built a pipeline that tests your `PetClinic` application, creates a docker image for it, deploys it to the development environment with dev configuration, ensures that the application is working both internally and externally, cleans up the development environment, deploys it to the staging environment with staging configuration and then makes sure it is working both internally and externally[^5].
+You have built a pipeline that tests your `PetClinic` application, creates a docker image for it, deploys it to the development environment with dev configuration, ensures that the application is working both internally and externally, cleans up the development environment, deploys it to the staging environment with staging configuration, and then makes sure it is working both internally and externally[^5].

 !!! summary "tl;dr"
     You now have the `I/D` (Integration/Deployment) in `CI/CD`[^6].